-Robert is of course, also passionate about his electric vehicles, which also need charging at home.
-Our brief, therefore was to boost his solar generation, utilise a greater percentage of the solar electricity on site and use any excess to charge his cars.
+Robert is, of course, also passionate about his electric vehicles which also need charging at home.
+Our brief was to therefore boost his solar generation, utilise a greater percentage of the solar electricity on site, and use any excess to charge his cars.

-We upgraded Roberts existing solar PV system of 2.5kW conventional modules to 16 high efficiency Sunpower 327 modules, totalling 5.23kW.
+We upgraded Robert’s existing solar PV system of 2.5kW conventional modules to 16 high efficiency Sunpower 327 modules, totalling 5.23kW.
 These high efficiency modules (over 21%) have doubled the generation from his roof space.

 In order to use more electricity onsite, we installed one of the first Powerwall2 battery systems in the country.
-This Tesla solar battery unit is much larger than conventional battery units holding an impressive 13.4kWh of energy.
+This Tesla solar battery unit is much larger than conventional battery units, holding an impressive 13.4kWh of energy.
 This greater battery capacity matches to the larger PV system – anything smaller would fill up too quickly.

-It is slightly unconventional to do charge a battery (Powerwall2) and then discharge it into another battery (vehicles), and thermodynamically this might not seem sensible.
+It is slightly unconventional to charge a battery (Powerwall2) and then discharge it into another battery (vehicles), and thermodynamically this might not seem sensible.
 It is, however, the best thing to do economically.
 Robert uses his free solar electricity first, then cheap night-time electricity, with any remaining (on poor days in winter) coming at standard day rates.

-Early results seem very promising: “I’ve had the system running for 2 days and my mains electricity usage has reduced by 95%.
+“I’ve had the system running for 2 days and my mains electricity usage has reduced by 95%.
 Okay, it’s summer, it’s sunny, and over the year I’m sure it won’t manage that, but it’s obvious it will reduce our overall demand on the grid by a substantial amount and utilise far more of the power the panels produce.”